 When learning a foreign language, reading is one of the essential skills through which we develop vocabulary and practice grammar and sentence structure in a natural way.
 Reading additionally helps improve writing skills.
 Although this assumption is not without controversy, most experts believe that reading also promotes oral fluency.
 And last but not least, reading comprehension is a vital part of all major German language proficiency examinations (and often the most relevant part).
 At school, the focus is typically on reading textbooks and pieces of literature and less so on contemporary topics like those found in daily papers.
-However, many people are not very much into literature but like reading about politics, sports, fashion, celebrities, etc. For this kind of German learners, online newspapers and magazines are an ideal choice of reading material.
+However, many people are not very much into literature but like reading about politics, sports, fashion, celebrities, etc. For this type of learners, short articles in German online newspapers and magazines can be an ideal choice of reading material to keep them motivated.

 National Daily Newspapers

 - Süddeutsche Zeitung (SZ), published in Munich, is the largest daily national newspaper in Germany with circulation of 370K copies and daily readership of 1.1 million.
 Do not get confused by its name (South German Newspaper) as Süddeutsche Zeitung is popular throughout Germany, not just in the south.
 It supports centre-left and liberal views.

 - Frankfurter Allgemeine Zeitung (FAZ), published in Frankfurt am Main, is the second most popular German national daily.
 The literal English translation means Frankfurt General Newspaper.
 The FAZ has a circulation of 260K copies daily that are available in 148 countries around the world.
 This makes it the most widely read German newspaper outside of Germany.
 The FAZ’s political views are centre-right and conservative-liberal.